 Caramelized Onion-Bacon Cranberry Honeynut Squash is one of the prettiest & most delicious Thanksgiving side dish recipes!However you may be feeling after this crazy election week, I’m guessing you’re still hungry, and we all still need to eat!
 So let’s carry on in the kitchen, shall we?

 This recipe is perfect for either a side dish, or a beautiful first course.And it’s simply a stunning recipe for any occasion during the fall and winter months.
-Not only will these darling filled Honeynut squash dress up the table — but, they’re also packed with a unique blend of flavors ranging from sweet and spicy to buttery and rich to tangy and earthy.
+It exudes warmth and is bursting with seasonal flavors.
+Not only will these darling Cranberry Honeynut Squash dress up the table — but, they’re also packed with a unique blend of ingredients, ranging from sweet and spicy to buttery and rich to tangy and earthy.

 - Olive oil for the pan and for drizzling

 - 2 cups thinly sliced yellow onion